ClimbsRocks/machineJS/README.md

 2. Close all programs and restart right before invoking (this will clear out as much RAM as possible)
 3. Expect some noise from your fan- you're finally putting your computer to use!
 4. Don't expect to be able to do anything intense while this is running.
 Internet browsing or code editing is fine, but watching a movie may get challenging
+5. Please don't run any other Python scripts while this is running.

 ## The Current State Of Advanced Options:
 1. `--maxTrainingTime`: the maximum amount of time (in seconds) to let any child process train one individual neural net.